HL7/smart-app-launch/input/pages/task-launch.md

 A Task with the profile [task-ehr-launch](StructureDefinition-task-ehr-launch.html), requests an EHR launch with optional `appContext`.

-The subject field, if present indicates the patient resource to be used in the launch context.
+The `Task.for` field, if present indicates the Patient resource to be used in the launch context.

 the encounter field, if present indicates the encounter reource to be used in the launch context.